Table of Contents

 The thought of being full of bacteria might make you uncomfortable.
 Especially if you grew up in a hygiene-focused society where all bacteria were considered bad.
 But trillions of microbes from thousands of different species reside in and on each human body, serving helpful functions and usually living in harmony with their human host.
+These microbes differ depending on health conditions, like diabetes.
+Microbes can influence your health and determine if you need drugs like Januvia and Zetia.

 Scientists are just beginning to scratch the surface of knowledge about the diverse microbial populations that live in our digestive tracts, skin, and even our lungs.
 By far the largest population of microbes is in the gut, where thousands of species serve many purposes, like: